Oscurso/dac-open/README.md

 **DAAC proves that deterministic cognition can:**

-1. Form causal knowledge without probability.
+1. Form causal knowledge without probability
-2. Detect its own divergence.
+2. Detect its own divergence
-3. Restore coherence autonomously.
+3. Restore coherence autonomously
-4. Evolve new reasoning abilities.
+4. Evolve new reasoning abilities

 > A minimal, self-integrating mind — reasoning *about its own reasoning.*